TheSerj/zenefits-assignment-iitbhu/README.md

 #Client Side
 Client side has been executed in ReactJS.
 Libraries used:
-Google Chart APIs for hirarchy chart and axios to call data from Server side application.
+React Google Chart APIs for hirarchy chart and axios to call data from Server side application.